NishanthARao/ROS-Quad-Joystick-control/README.md

 sudo apt-get install ros-melodic-rqt-ez-publisher
 ```

-If this doesn't work, you may have to follow the instructions on this page: https://answers.ros.org/question/240235/how-to-install-packages-from-github/.
-Make sure that the branch is set to melodic-devel.
 Here is what you need to do.
 I have assumed that your workspace name is "catkin_ws".
 Please change it according to your workspace.
 ```
 cd ~/catkin_ws/src
 git clone -b melodic-devel https://github.com/OTL/rqt_ez_publisher